Elevate your content with HubSpot Marketing Hub for content marketing. Discover how our strategies and HubSpot's tools drive success.

 You can increase engagement and conversations and enhance your brand by providing valuable, relevant content to educate your audience on how your products/services can effectively address their pain points and challenges.

 When you hear about how Social Media is something you must consider in developing your content marketing plan, you might get the impression that social media is a single thing you must conquer.
-In reality, it's a selection of vastly divergent platforms that appeal to different audiences.
+It's a selection of vastly divergent platforms that appeal to different audiences.
 Each platform has its own set of content types that perform best.
 It's about engaging individuals and creating a trigger that sends them to your landing page, blog, or other target pages to get more information.

 68% of adults use Facebook; its audience represents most of all age ranges except those over 65.